imyusufansari/Spark-Streaming-with-Kafka/README.md

 [Kafka Python API](https://github.com/dpkp/kafka-python) is used to interact with kafka cluster.
 PySpark is used to write the spark streaming jobs.

+# Features

+List of features ready and TODOs for future development

+1. What are the current active cities in India which are scheduling Meetup Events?
+2. What are the trending topics in US Meetup Events?
+3. How many Big data Meetup Events events scheduled in Mumbai?

 ## Execute the Application

 Assuming Kafka and Spark of appropriate version is installed, the following commands are used to run the application.